CamDavidsonPilon/decision-weights/README.md

 Suppose you have two choices:

-1. Lottery A: have a 1% chance to win $10000,
+1. Lottery A: have a 1% chance to win $10 000,
 2. Lottery B: have a 99% chance to win $101

-What would you prefer?
+Which would you prefer?

-Well, under the real world probabilty measure, these two choices are equal: .99*101 = .01*10000.
+Well, under the real world probabilty measure, these two choices are equal: .99*x*101 = .01*x*10000.
 Thus a rational agent would be indifferent to either option.
 But a human would have a preference: they would see one more valuable than the other.
 Thus:

 ![inq](http://latex.codecogs.com/gif.latex?E%5E%7B%5Cmathbf%7BP%7D%7D%5B%20Z_1%20%5D%20%3D%20E%5E%7B%5Cmathbf%7BP%7D%7D%5B%20Z_2%20%5D%2C%20%5C%3B%5C%3B%20E%5E%7B%5Cmathbf%7BQ%7D%7D%5B%20Z_1%20%5D%20%3E%20E%5E%7B%5Cmathbf%7BQ%7D%7D%5B%20Z_2%20%5D)